 Alder BioPharmaceuticals® Reports Inducement Grant Under Nasdaq Listing Rule 5635(c)(4)

-/EIN News/ -- BOTHELL, Wash., Feb.
-01, 2019 (GLOBE NEWSWIRE) -- Alder BioPharmaceuticals, Inc. (Nasdaq: ALDR), a biopharmaceutical company focused on developing novel therapeutic antibodies for the treatment of migraine, today reported that the Compensation Committee of Alder’s Board of Directors granted a non-qualified stock option to purchase an aggregate of 50,000 shares of Alder’s common stock to a new employee under Alder’s 2018 Inducement Award Plan, effective January 30, 2019.
+BOTHELL, Wash., Jan.
+25, 2019 (GLOBE NEWSWIRE) -- Alder BioPharmaceuticals, Inc. (NASDAQ: ALDR), a biopharmaceutical company focused on developing novel therapeutic antibodies for the treatment of migraine, today reported that the Compensation Committee of Alder’s Board of Directors granted a non-qualified stock option to purchase an aggregate of 250,000 shares of Alder’s common stock to Paul D. Streck under Alder’s 2018 Inducement Award Plan, effective January 21, 2019.

-The stock option will vest with respect to 25% of the shares underlying the option one year after the employee’s employment start date and the remaining 75% of the shares underlying the option will vest in equal monthly installments over the 36 month period following the one year anniversary of the employee’s employment start date, subject to the employee’s continued service to Alder through each relevant vesting date.
-The option has a ten year term and an exercise price of $14.12 per share, which is equal to the closing price of Alder’s common stock on January 30, 2019.
+/EIN News/ -- The stock option will vest with respect to 25% of the shares underlying the option one year after Dr. Streck’s employment start date, and the remaining 75% of the shares underlying the option will vest in equal monthly installments over the 36 month period following the one year anniversary of the Dr. Streck’s employment start date, subject to his continued service to Alder through each relevant vesting date.
+The option has a ten year term and an exercise price of $13.42 per share, which is equal to the closing price of Alder’s common stock on January 18, 2019.

 The stock option was granted as an inducement material to the employee’s entering into employment with Alder in accordance with Nasdaq Listing Rule 5635(c)(4).